SAP-samples/teched2022-IN261/README.md

 ![Pic 2](/./images/IN261-2.png)

 The scenario sounds familiar?
 This is a popular SAP Discovery Center mission that we will use as a basis to look into SAP Event Mesh and SAP S/4HANA notification events.
+The original mission can be found in the [Discovery Center](https://discovery-center.cloud.sap/missiondetail/3156/3192/) .
+It holds a lot more detail and steps include development and deployment.

 The mission has been very successful, so has been the business case.
 Therefore the call center has decided to expand on a global level and open a second call center in a different part of the world - to work on customers in specific focus regions.
 Instead of a single event broker, in order to handle the global setup and the higher load, we would use a mesh of event brokers - an event mesh - and dynamic message routing and filtering.